geophile/marcel/README.md

 * `red +` concatenates the lines into a single string.
 * `(j: json_parse(j))` parses the JSON string, yielding a Python structure.

-The mapping from JSON to Python is done by the Python `json` module.
+`json_parse` uses the Python `json` module to convert the JSON string to a Python structure.
 Consult documentation on that module for details of the mapping, but the main points are that JSON objects are mapped to Python dicts, and arrays are mapped to lists.
 Scalar values translate in the obvious ways.